 My overall transaction costs were estimated at 35% of the total MTG card costs when buying and selling online.
 These costs decrease when using a vendor buylist, but you should expect a lower cash offer than if you sold cards directly to a buyer.
-Also, I did not add in a cost for the time it takes to research, purchase, or sell cards.
-You should try to find ways to lower transaction costs by receiving free shipping from online orders, buying cards locally from other people, and taking advantage of discount promotions whenever possible.
+Also, I did not add a cost for the time it takes to research, purchase, or sell cards.
+It would help if you tried to find ways to lower transaction costs by receiving free shipping from online orders, buying cards locally from other people, and taking advantage of discount promotions whenever possible.

 In part 2, I will explain the benchmarks surrounding my card choices and the expected hold periods.
 I will also touch on different ways to lower transaction costs and purchase prices.

 *The information in this article is of my knowledge and opinion and is for informational purposes only.
 I am not a registered financial professional or trying to act as one.*